Dimanjan/deepbaghchal/README.md

 # deepbaghchal

 This project was inspired by DeepMind's AlphaZero and attempts to develop a similar AI to play BaghChal, a popular game in Nepal and some parts of India.

+Previous publicly available works on similar project such as https://github.com/basnetsoyuj/AlphaBaghChal doesn't seem to have been successful.

-Folders
+# Folders
 # game
-board logic
+board logic - rules of the game
+GUI - a GUI for BaghChal using PyGame library

 # nnet
-Neural Network
+Development of Neural Network